 A Summer Conservatory for Youth with a Strong Desire to Experience Performing Arts

-Performing Arts Camp
+Our Performing Arts Conservatory

 “I had no idea my daughter loved ballet.
-She comes home every night and puts on her leotards and tights to practice what she’s learned”. -Parent of a 13 year old girl
+She comes home every night and puts on her leotards and tights to practice what she’s learned”. -Parent of a 13-year-old girl

 “He has always been shy but this year he came out of his shell.
-He is so much more confident. – Mother of a 9 year old boy who had a solo in the summer performance
+He is so much more confident. – Mother of a 9-year-old boy who had a solo in the summer performance